devbret/geospy-api-mapping/README.md

 Next, open the index.html file in any browser.
 This will feature a world map, file uploader and "Load Data" button.
 Upload your file with the fil upload input.
 And then press the button.

 ## Important Points To Remember
-The returned coordinates for each image will all share a similar hue.
-But the more likely that a prediction is correct, the lighter the shade of a given marker.
+The returned coordinates for each image will all share the same hue.
+But the more likely a prediction is correct, the lighter the shade of a given marker.